axelhahn/bjq/README.md

 ## Description

-Job queue written in bash.
+Job queue written in Bash.
 Execute a list of jobs sequentially.

 This is free software and Open Source
 GNU General Public License (GNU GPL) version 3